joeycharlesworth/Prediction_colony/README.md

 3. Add each of the required Colony "domains"
 3. Add each of the required domain "skills"
 4. Add each of the required "tasks"
-5. Assign the relevant permissions to each Colony member
+5. Assign the relevant "permissions" to each Colony member